EBIvariation/metadata-ws/docs/reference-sequence-import.md

 The reference sequence XML is retrieved via ENA API like other objects

 ### GENOME_ASSEMBLY XML
-The assembly accession returns an assembly XML which can be parsed via the _ASSEMBLYDocument_ factory parser.
+The genome_assembly accession returns an assembly XML which can be parsed via the _ASSEMBLYDocument_ factory parser.
 A reference sequence is created by parsing the accession, name, patch and taxonomy.
 Patch numbers are calculated only for GRC assemblies for human (GRCh) and mouse (GRCm).